Linuxfabrik/monitoring-plugins/check-plugins/podman-info/README.md

 docker-info check instead.
 Requires root or sudo.

 options:
-  -h, --help       show this help message and exit
-  -V, --version    show program's version number and exit --always-ok      Always returns OK.
+  -h, --help         show this help message and exit -V, --version      show program's version number and exit --always-ok        Always returns OK.
   --ignore IGNORE    Ignore stderr lines matching this Python regular
                      expression.
-Case-sensitive by default; use `(?i)` for case- insensitive matching.
-Can be specified multiple times.
+Case-sensitive by default; use `(?i)` for case-insensitive matching.
+Can be specified multiple
+                     times.
 Example: `--ignore="cgroup v1"` to suppress a benign cgroup-version warning on hosts that have not yet migrated to cgroup v2.
-Example: `--ignore="(?i)rootless"` (case-
+Example: `--ignore="(?i)rootless"`
-                   insensitive) to suppress any rootless-related informational
+                     (case-insensitive) to suppress any rootless-related
-                   warning.
-Default: None
-  --no-perfdata    Suppress the performance data section from the output.
-The
+                     informational warning.
+Default: None --no-perfdata      Suppress the performance data section from the output.
-                   status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
+                     The status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
-  --user USER      Report on the rootless Podman of this user instead of the
+  --timeout TIMEOUT  Network timeout in seconds.
+Default: 8 (seconds) --user USER        Report on the rootless Podman of this user instead of the
                      one visible to the executing user.
 Podman keeps each user's rootless containers and images in that user's own storage, so root (the monitoring user runs the check via sudo) does not see them.
 With --user, the check runs podman as that user.
-Requires the right to `sudo -u <user>` (root has this by default).
-Example: `--user=rocketchat`.
+Requires the right to `sudo -u
+                     <user>` (root has this by default).
+Example:
+                     `--user=rocketchat`.
 Default: None

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/podman-info/